kammitama5/kammitama5.github.io/_posts/2017-6-14-Wednesday-June-14th.md

   and you can shoot yourself in the foot, but I like it a lot, so we'll see.

-- Looks like I've also been taught somre poor practices (mostly from class!
+- Looks like I've also been taught some poor practices (mostly from class!
 Ugh!), but that's okay...I'll keep learning and get better!
+  I noticed this when I was doing one of the Cherno tutorials.
+Sad :(

 - I got *great* advice from the Functional cpp channel, which is to look at good open-source C++ code.